3rd call for small-scale projects

 The second call for small-scale projects was launched on 31 March 2022 with a budget of EUR 100 million.
-The call text and application process remained largely similar to those of the first call and applicants have five months to prepare their application (until 31 August 2022).
+The call text and application process remained largely similar to those of the first call and applicants had five months to prepare their application (until 31 August 2022).
+By this deadline, 66 applications were received in all eligible categories, requesting three times more than the call budget.
+They were evaluated by external evaluators against the award criteria: potential for greenhouse gases emission avoidance, degree of innovation, project maturity, scalability, and cost efficiency.

 |Launch of the second small-scale call||31 March 2022|